Netflix's success turns net neutrality into an afterthought

 The performance blew past the projections of Netflix's own management and stock market analysts.
 It was especially striking given a 10 percent price increase on the company's most popular subscription plan in the U.S.

-Investors apparently aren't much worried about the end of net neutrality, either.
-The company's stock soared 8 percent to $246.11 in Monday's extended trading.
+Investors apparently aren't fretting about the end of net neutrality, either.
+The company's stock soared 9 percent to $248.24 in Monday's extended trading.
 That positions Netflix's market value to surpass $100 billion for the first time in Tuesday's regular trading session.

 Emboldened by its success, Netflix now plans to spend up to $8 billion on its programming line-up this year, up from $6 billion last year.

-"Our goal is to entertain people," Netflix wrote Monday.
+"Our goal is to entertain people," Netflix wrote in its earnings commentary .
 "We are thrilled to be able to do that at great scale."

+Last year, Netflix's average viewership rose 9 percent, although the company refuses to disclose how many subscribers are watching at any given time.
+CBS was the most watched traditional TV network in the U.S. during the season ending in last May, with an average viewership of nearly 10 million people.